kbase/narrative/docs/deploy_narrative.md

-## Narrative Development & Deployment HowTo
+## Narrative Development & Deployment

 This document describes how to release and deploy the Narrative Interface app onto the different KBase environments.
 It's intended for KBase developers and admins.